 University of Nebraska at Kearney Scholarship Guidelines

-The philosophy of the Scholarship Committee is to assist students at UNK by providing supplemental financial resources based on academic performance.
-With the exception of endowed funds, which are awarded according to donor intent, the scholarship committee will have the sole responsibility of establishing regulations governing scholarships.
+The philosophy of the Scholarship Program is to assist students at UNK by providing supplemental financial resources based on academic performance.
+With the exception of endowed funds, which are awarded according to donor intent, the Division of Enrollment Management & Marketing will have the sole responsibility of establishing regulations governing scholarships.

 - The student must be admitted to UNK and remain in good standing.